-EASA encourages its members to use the provision of copy advice with regards to DMC.
+EASA encourages its members to use the provision of copy advice with regards to digital advertising.
 This will not only benefit the marketers, agencies and media immediately concerned, but also the wider advertising industry, by avoiding complaints and promoting an image of social responsibility.
 This will encourage greater interaction of digital marketing actors with the self-regulatory process and raise their awareness of the rules in place.
 Consequently, marketers, agencies and (digital) media should be actively encouraged to seek copy advice.
-For more information please visit the international copy advice/preclearance facility at www.ad-advice.org.